cjus/node-neo4j-presentation/presentation/readme.md

 The new bit is the syntax `-[r:Knows*2]-`.
 This is referred to as a variable length relationship.
 Here we're saying "Match a Person node with the property name="Susan" with one or two `Knows` relationships to a person with an interest in "business".
 Specifying the length is important in order to limit the depth (or hops) that the query traverses to find a match.
 In a large graph, a long traversal might take longer than we'd like.

-Referring back to our graph, we can see that if Jane were looking for a chess player we'd have to specify `-[r:Knows*3]-` or three hops to get to Tom - following the green path shown below.
+Referring back to our graph, we can see that if Jane was looking for a chess player we'd have to specify `-[r:Knows*3]-` or three hops to get to Tom - following the green path shown below.

 <img src="graph6.png" width="300"/>